Sunday, November 24, 2024

 A stark reminder of the cost of war.

-But on this glorious morning, I spy no snakes.
-No humans either.
-I’m apparently the only living soul traipsing toward the ravine, where on the evening of April 6, 1862, Confederates mounted a desperate (and failed) attack to break Ulysses Grant’s army on the ridge.
+But on this glorious morning, I see no snakes — and no humans, either.
+I’m apparently the only living soul traipsing toward the ravine where, on the evening of April 6, 1862, Confederates mounted a desperate, doomed attack to break Ulysses S. Grant’s army on the ridge.

-A few yards away, I inspect the bottom of a massive, uprooted tree.
-Surely a Gardner or sliver of artillery shell burrowed itself among the mosaic of pebbles and other stones.
+A few yards away, I study the exposed underside of a massive, uprooted tree.
+Surely a Gardner bullet or sliver of artillery iron once burrowed itself among the mosaic of stones tangled in its roots.

-Later, I enter the ravine from the Tennessee River side, scurrying down a steep embankment and into the muck of Dill Branch.
-During the battle, two Union gunboats anchored in the river — the wooden USS Lexington and USS Tyler — emptied their massive guns into the ravine.
-Combined with Grant’s cannons on the ridge defending Pittsburg Landing, my God what noise they must have caused.
+Later, I enter the ravine from the Tennessee River side, skittering down a steep embankment into the muck of Dill Branch.
+During the battle, two Union gunboats — the wooden USS Lexington and USS Tyler — anchored in the river and hurled their massive shells into this earth.
+Combined with Grant’s cannons firing from the ridge near Pittsburg Landing, the noise must have been apocalyptic.

-“Terrorizing” for the Confederates, a ranger later told me.
-But apparently the fire did little else to the Rebels.
+“Terrorizing,” a ranger later told me.
+But apparently the fire accomplished little.

 “Every two minutes, the enemy threw two shells from his gunboats,” Confederate Brigadier General Patrick Cleburne wrote, “some of which burst close around my men, banishing sleep from the eyes of a few, but falling chiefly among their own wounded, who were strewn thickly between the camp and the river…”